 Turtles are reptiles of the order Testudines that visitors can see on a Everglades airboat tour, known for their special bony or cartilaginous shell, which extends from their ribs and acts as a shield.
 The earliest known members of the group date back to 157 million years ago, making them one of the oldest reptile groups – older than snakes and crocodilians.
-Turtles are ectotherms, meaning that their internal temperature varies according to their environment, if you are on one of our Everglades boat tours be sure to stop and try to spot some.
+Turtles are ectotherms, meaning that their internal temperature varies according to their environment.

-DietTurtles’ diets are largely dependent on the species of turtle and the habitat in which they are found.
+Their diets are largely dependent on the species and the habitat in which they are found.
 While on a Everglades excursion for food, turtles typically diet on many plants that grow in water, small insects, snails, worms and even dead marine animals and fish.
-Due to the importance of protein intake in their growth, any wild turtles are mainly carnivorous when they are young and gradually add plants and vegetation to their diets as they age, you are sure to spot turtles of all ages while on Miami airboat tours.
+Due to the importance of protein intake in their growth, the wild variety are mainly carnivorous when they are young and gradually add plants and vegetation to their diets as they age.

 - The word turtle is used differently by region.
 In North America, all chelonians are called turtles, including tortoises and terrapins.
 In Great Britain, the word turtle is only used for sea-dwelling species.

-- Turtles stopped having teeth about 150-200 million years ago.
+- They stopped having teeth about 150-200 million years ago.